go-gitea/gitea/docs/content/doc/usage/email-setup.en-us.md

 For the full list of options check the [Config Cheat Sheet]({{< relref "doc/advanced/config-cheat-sheet.en-us.md" >}})

+- NB: Go's internal libraries only permit authentication on localhost or `IS_TLS_ENABLED=true`.

 ### Gmail

 The following configuration should work with GMail's SMTP server: